 Who would want my information, and why?

-Hackers, that’s who.
-Don’t think they’re not out there or at least not where you live or travel.
-It’s relatively simple to add sniffer software to any public network—at a coffee shop, hotel, conference—anywhere there’s a network or wi-fi that numerous people can access.
+It’s relatively simple to add sniffer software to any public network—at a coffee shop, hotel, conference—anywhere there’s a network or Wi-Fi that numerous people can access.

-Hackers can find out what sites people are visiting and what they’re looking for, or steal personal information from your visitors that has not been transferred in a secure way.
-Here are several of many hacker strategies that can be used without an SSL:
+Hackers can find out what sites people are visiting and what they’re looking for, or steal personal information from your visitors that has not been transferred securely.

-• Fill your name, address, email or phone into a form – the hackers have it.
+- Fill your name, address, email, or phone into a form – the hackers have it.

-• Enter your credit card information – they just struck gold.
+- Enter your credit card information – they just struck gold.

-• Log in with your user name and password – they have that too, and everything you have stored behind that password.
+- Log in with your username and password – they have that too, and everything you have stored behind that password.

-• Enter a website URL you know – hackers might use “phishing” strategies that send you to a different website than the one for which you entered the address.
+- Enter a website URL you know – hackers might use “phishing” strategies that send you to a different website than the one for which you entered the address.
 They often look very similar and trick you into thinking you’re on the right website.
 Then they do their damage by collecting your personal information.

 To avoid these situations and help keep things more secure for your website visitors, applying an SSL certificate to your website is the first step.